Showing posts with label mooresville. Show all posts

 Day 1: Oct 21,

-Traveled from hwy 43 to hwy 64, taking 207Al, turning into 11TN through Minor Hill to 31A through Pulaski to I-65 from I-65, we took I840 to I-40, stopping in Crossville to eat lunch.
-We stopped at Cracker Barrel, but they were closed until 10:30 that morning.
-We stopped at I-Hop but they were short-handed and had a long wait.
+Traveled from hwy 43 to hwy 64, taking 207Al, turning into 11TN through Minor Hill to 31A through Pulaski to I-65.
+From I-65, we took I840 to I-40, stopping in Crossville to eat lunch.
+We stopped at Cracker Barrel, which was closed until 10:30 that morning.
+We stopped at I-Hop, but they were short-handed and had a long wait.

-So we walked next door to Stake and Shake they did not have a waiter or waitress.
-We had to order and pay for our food at a kiosk and then pick up our food at the counter.
+So we walked next door to Stake and Shake.
+They did not have a waiter or waitress.
+We had to order and pay for our food at a kiosk and then pick it up at the counter.

 It's not much fun traveling when you cannot find a place to stop and eat.

 I ordered chicken fingers, fries, and a Diet Coke.
-Bought gas at the Shell Station and put $45.16 on my credit card.
+I bought gas at the Shell Station and put $45.16 on my credit card.

-After supper, we sat around and talked, then decided who was going to sleep where.
+After supper, we sat, talked, and decided who would sleep where.
 Becky and I slept on the sofa.
 Teresa slept on the mattress on the floor, and Emmalee slept in the bed.

 Childers Vineyard